Introduction Receipt

 Why you can trust the receipt

 The deal parties and figures are illustrative.
-The cryptography is real.
+The proof is real.

 DealMatcher · Bonis Systems LLC — the parties never touch the money; the proof travels with the deal.